Our CSA at a Glance

 - Many of our members say that the beginning of the Fall share provides the best of the summer along with the best of the Fall.
 Typically we are still getting corn, field-grown tomatoes, cherry tomatoes and perhaps melons over the first couple weeks of September.
 By the time there is a nip of fall in the air, our shares start getting much heavier with winter squashes and root vegetables.
-New in 2018 we are going to provide more choice when it comes to this storage produce.
+We provide members choice when it comes to this storage produce.
 Instead of specific root veggies being included each week, members will be able to mix and match from a variety of root vegetables.
 We are able to do this because winter vegetables store so well and often actually gets better by “curing” a few weeks before eating.
 Highlight veggies in the fall include potatoes (we offer several varieties such as russet, white, red and golden), sweet potatoes and a wide range of winter squash.
-We usually have salad greens or head lettuce up until our final share of the season along with cabbage, parsnips, napa cabbage, turnips and beets.
+We usually have salad greens or head lettuce up until our final share of the season along with cabbage, carrots, parsnips, napa cabbage, turnips and beets.

 Quality and Variety

 Last season Muddy Boots members received over 60 different types of produce.
 Our farmers are growing for this CSA; they have developed a thoughtful planting and harvest plan with the shareholders in mind.
 You are not getting stuck with what isn’t selling elsewhere.
 Each year we tweak our growing plans based on feedback from our members in the past season.
 What we have learned is that people want a variety of staple vegetables with occasional surprises.
 One thing all members agree on is that our produce is beautiful.